rorymcginnis1/todoList/README.md

 # todoList
 Must have spring boot and maven both downlaoded

-Once you download the repo enter into it and run the following commands
+Once you download the repo enter into it and run the following commands (on mac)

 export JAVA_HOME=$(/usr/libexec/java_home)

 mvn -N io.takari:maven:wrapper

+./mvnw spring-boot:run

-./mvnw spring-boot:run to start the application
+ths will start the application

 Then the todo list application will be available on localhost:3000/